 But you don’t need to be an elite athlete to reap the benefits of good nutrition and exercise!
 Before diving into how food and supplements can maximize your workout routine, let’s explore what exercise is, how much you should do, and some health benefits.

-By definition, exercise is classified as any movement that exerts your muscles and requires your body to burn calories [ 1
+By definition, exercise is classified as any movement that exerts your muscles and requires your body to burn calories [1].
+There are many different types of exercise, such as:

 Cardiovascular.
 This is defined as any exercise that elevates your heart rate for a prolonged period.
 Some examples include swimming, running, jogging, walking, and dancing.